-What exactly does back pain mean?
 Most people experience back pain for a short time at some point in their lives, possibly after overdoing exercise or other activities.
 But persistent pain is not as common.
-Persistent back pain, lasting more than a month, is termed chronic back pain.
+Persistent back pain that lasts more than a month, is termed chronic back pain.

 Risk Factors for Chronic Back Pain

 Many people experience occasional back pain because of overuse or everyday wear and tear.
-For some people, however, back pain is a frequent occurrence, lasting longer than a few days.
-Chronic back pain can result from overuse.
-Injuries, however, are the most common cause of back pain and often are the result of an accident, sports mishap, or work-related activity.
+For some people, however, back pain is a frequent occurrence that lasts longer than a few days.
+Chronic back pain can result from overuse; injuries, however, are the most common cause of back pain and often are the result of an accident, sports mishap, or work-related activity.

 Other factors that may make you more susceptible to chronic back pain include: